open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Gauges do not provide an aggregation semantic, instead "last sample value" is used when performing operations like temporal alignment or adjusting resolution.

-Gauages can be aggregated through transformation into histograms, or other metric types.
+Gauges can be aggregated through transformation into histograms, or other metric types.
 These operations are not done by default, and require direct user configuration.